 For proper operation of the Wärtsilä Nitrogen Oxide Reducer (NOR) systems, the exhaust temperature after the engine needs to be kept within a certain temperature window.
+Minimum target temperature are 320°C or 340°C (with liquid fuel) depending of sulphur content.
 Please consult your sales contact at Wärtsilä for more information about SCR Operation.